Online Trauma Counselling: Who I Work With and How We Can Work Together

-Online complex trauma counselling works for many different reasons.
-Some clients couldn’t find the support they needed locally.
-Some feel safer at home than in a therapist’s office.
-Some live with disabilities that make in-person counselling difficult to access.
-What they share is that the approach resonates.
-I work primarily online, offering online complex trauma counselling for adults across Canada and internationally.
+This approach works for many different reasons.
+Some clients couldn’t find the right support locally.
+Some feel safer at home than in a counsellor’s office.
+Some live with disabilities that make in-person counselling hard to access.

 I also offer income-based pricing — because geography shouldn’t be the only barrier I help remove.